Me and ComRev down by the schoolyard - Honi Soit

 If you are wondering whether or not to see Commerce Revue, I strongly suggest that you do.
 It can be unfocused, rough around the edges, and sometimes just a tad too strange to follow, but these idiosyncrasies make the cast’s strengths shine, creating a high-energy show that demonstrated the cast’s energy and enthusiasm to perform, and that I certainly enjoyed watching.
 Go see Commerce Revue.
 You may, at times, scratch your head.
 You may feel confused.
 You may even cry.
 But you will almost certainly laugh.

 ComRev closes on Saturday September 3rd, tickets available here.
-Use code ‘SHOWANDTELL’ for $13 tickets.
+Use code ‘SHOWDONTTELL’ for $13 tickets.